hagleitn/unicode-emoticons/README.md

 This might help.
 Unicode-emoticons defines a simple minor mode that you can enable for certain major modes to enter these empticons via abbrevs.

-## Intallation
+## Installation

-Put unicode-emoticons.el itno a directory specified by the load-path variable.
+Put unicode-emoticons.el into a directory specified by the load-path variable.
 Alternatively, you can add a directory to the variable by (add-to-list 'load-path "ADDITIONAL_DIRECTORY").

-If you put the file in "~/.emacs.d/unicode-emoticons/unicode-emoticons.el" for instance, the follsoing snippet in your .emacs file will load and init the extension.
+If you put the file in "~/.emacs.d/unicode-emoticons/unicode-emoticons.el" for instance, the following snippet in your .emacs file will load and init the extension.

 ```lisp
 (add-to-list 'load-path "~/.emacs.d/unicode-emoticons/unicode-emoticons.el")